opensecuritycontroller/community/designs/containers/workload-discovery/workload-discovery.md

 > Note: The assumptions below refer to design changes not yet fully described in this document but necessary to understand some of its current content.
 In the next revision of this document those details will be added (look for **TBD on the next revision** along this document) and these assumptions removed.

 * **Security Group:**
-For the first release of this feature all the `key` values of the labels in a given security group will always be the same, i.e.: security=webserver, security=backend, etc.
+For the first release of this feature all the `key` values of the labels in a given security group member will always be the same, i.e.: security=webserver, security=backend, etc.

-* **Pod Security Group Member:**
-A new type of security group member is created, **Pod**.
-A pod can be part of many security groups at the same time.

 ## Design Changes
 The discovery flow adopted for this work will follow the same model already adopted by OSC for OpenStack with RabittMQ: